Gelation Times And Strength In Foods By Using A Bohlin Rheometer From Malvern Instruments To Determine Structure Growth

 Using Shear Viscometry To Measure Structure Build Up

 Steady shear viscometry can be used to measure the structure building, although the shearing action inherently retards the structure growth.
 Using a Bohlin rheometer, it is possible to apply small oscillations to the sample and monitor the structure build-up without hindering the process.
-In this experiment, the sample is pre-sheared initially to give a common starting point for all samples.
-As no gelation has taken place at this stage, the results are not affected.

-FIGURE 1.
+Figure 1.
 Plot of gelation time and strength showing the gel point where the elastic and viscous moduli cross over.

 Temperature Induced Carrageenan Gelation